eloquent/pops/README.md

 echo $confusion->wat();   // outputs "What is this?
 I don't even..." echo $proxy->wat();       // outputs "WHAT IS THIS?
 I DON'T EVEN..."

-echo $confusion->derp;    // outputs 'Has anyone really been far even as decided to use even go want to do look more like?' echo $proxy->derp;        // outputs 'HAS ANYONE REALLY BEEN FAR EVEN AS DECIDED TO USE EVEN GO WANT TO DO LOOK MORE LIKE?'
+echo $confusion->derp;    // outputs 'Has anyone really been far even as decided to use even?' echo $proxy->derp;        // outputs 'HAS ANYONE REALLY BEEN FAR EVEN AS DECIDED TO USE EVEN?'
 ```

 ## Recursive proxies